judyzaratan/clothing_cat/README.md

 ## Item Catalog ##
 ------
 ### Description ###
+An application that displays categorized items.
+This application utilizes Google Sign in for authentication and registration for users.
+Registered users have the ability to create, edit, or delete items.
 ------
 ### Requirements ###
 ------
 * [Virtualbox](https://www.virtualbox.org/wiki/Downloads)
 * [Vagrant](https://www.vagrantup.com/downloads.html)
 * Python 2.7
+* For OAuth, register and sign in an application under Google
+  1. Add an application for Google Sign in
+  2. Create a client_secrets.json
+  3. Under '/templates/login.html' - div tag with id ="signInButton",
+     replace data attribute "clientid" with your cliend_id provided by Google.

 ### Installation ###
 ___